Flyers' DeAngelo suspended 2 games for spearing Perry - NewsBreak

-Philadelphia Flyers defenseman Tony DeAngelo was suspended two games by the NHL on Wednesday for spearing Tampa Bay’s Corey Perry during a scrum in front of the net .
+PHILADELPHIA (AP) — Philadelphia Flyers defenseman Tony DeAngelo was suspended two games by the NHL on Wednesday for spearing Tampa Bay’s Corey Perry during a scrum in front of the net.

 DeAngelo received a major penalty and a game misconduct Tuesday for pushing a stick into Perry’s lower body.
 The action set off a more intense scrum.